DSD-TECHNOLOGIES/ProactiveRemediations/README.md

 ## Set-BannedTaskbarPins.ps1
 Unpins items from the banlist

-# Get-BatteryCompliance.ps1
+# BatteryCompliance
-Proactive Remediation to detect battery lifecycle and chemistyr compliance
+Proactive Remediation to detect battery lifecycle and chemistry compliance
+* Detection script: Yes
+* Remediation script: No
+* Run this script using the logged-on credentials: No
+* Enforce script signature check: No
+* Run script in 64-bit PowerShell: No

+## Get-BatteryCompliance.ps1
+Gets battery lifecycle values and chemistry types based on $BatteryCapacityTarget and $ChemistryTypesToAvoid